 - Appeal to teens: 5/5

 - Appropriate length to tell the story: 5/5

 - Language: mild; damn, ass

-- Sexuality: medium; debauchery, kissing, appreciation of female body, intercourse (none is descriptive)
+- Sexuality: medium; debauchery, kissing, appreciation of female body, intercourse (not descriptive)

 - Violence: medium; fantasy violence, murder, severed hand